r-arvind/r-arvind.github.io/_posts/2020-12-23-how-to-make-your-own-css-framework-part-3.md

 Again this is not something that I am expert at, but there is a whole subject about colors, how to choose appealing colors and what colors look good when you combine them.
 There are different color schemes like monochromatic, complimentary, triads etc.

-The <a href="https://color.adobe.com/create/color-wheel" target="_blank" rel="nofollow">Adobe Color</a> is a really good online tool which gives you colors based on different schemes.
+The <a href="https://color.adobe.com/create/color-wheel" target="_blank" rel="noopener">Adobe Color</a> is a really good online tool which gives you colors based on different schemes.

 <figure class="image">
 <img src="{{site.imageurl}}/makecss/adobecolor.png" alt="Adobe Color Tool" />
  <figcaption>Adobe Color Tool</figcaption>
 </figure>

-The image below shows the colors used in <a href="https://bulma.io/documentation/overview/colors/" rel="nofollow" target="_blank">Bulma</a> CSS Framework.
+The image below shows the colors used in <a href="https://bulma.io/documentation/overview/colors/" rel="noopener" target="_blank">Bulma</a> CSS Framework.
 If you have worked with different frameworks, you should know that a framework traditionally has colors like primary, success, danger etc.

 <figure class="image">
 <img src="{{site.imageurl}}/makecss/bulmacolor.png" alt="Adobe Color Tool" />